priyalweb/eDOC-IITI/README.md

 1.)
 Management of social distancing. <br/>
 2.)
 Consultation of patients without having the fear of being infected or fear of the health center being contaminated. <br/>
 3.)
 No health record in their database for future consultations.
 And many more problems…. <br/>

-### Working:
-This system will comprise multiple users that include patients, doctors, administrators/admin.
-This will maintain and store all the patient’s previous appointment booking history, patient details, doctor name, and their specialization.

-For Patient: The patient will be given their login details, as this will be closed site accessible to only IITI people.
-They can add their personal details like name, roll no, Blood group, contact, any medical history.
-Patients can book appointments by specifying the category of a doctor, preferred date & time, any other relevant information like symptoms, or any necessary information.
-Patients can view their personal details and their previously booked appointments.

-For Doctor: Doctors will be given their login details.
-They can view their own details and their patient appointments and patient details.

-For Admin: Admin can access everything.
-They are to add new patients, doctors in the database.
-They can view, edit, delete any patient or doctor.
-They can view all the appointment bookings done by all patients.
-They have access to edit details of and patient or doctor.
-They can change the appointment time and date as available or feasible for all in the hospital.

 *Now rectification of all these problems lies in technology and making the healthcare system digital.
 In order to do this, our team has come up with a solution.
 We plan to come up with a 24/7 online web portal for the institute.
 In this portal, the patient will first send a request to the health center through the webpage and The patient will be given a time and date through email AND in his/her profile and further online consultation can either be arranged through any platform available for the online meeting through a link which will be sent by health center via mail or also meeting can be arranged through API of any online meeting platform that we will include in the webpage, The features we plan to include are:-